What Motor Coach Operators Should Know About the Canadian ELD Requirements

 Besides complying with the mandate, what are the benefits to having ELDs?

-A valuable benefit of having electronic logs is that the information is sent to company headquarters in real time.
-Based on feedback from OMCA members that have been using ELDs for years, there are countless benefits to using ELDs for your entire fleet.
+A valuable benefit of having electronic logs is that the information is sent to company headquarters in real-time.
+Based on feedback from OMCA members who have been using ELDs for years, there are countless benefits to using ELDs for your entire fleet.
 Brian Denny of Denny Bus Lines raves about the convenience that comes with having ELDs on his entire charter fleet.
-On top of being a time saver through eliminating the need for data entry, Denny’s drivers also use the ELDs for vehicle inspection reports which prevent them from getting lost in transit and lets the shop knows ahead of time what repairs or maintenance might be required.
+On top of being a time saver by eliminating the need for data entry, Denny’s drivers also use the ELDs for vehicle inspection reports which prevent them from getting lost in transit and lets the shop know ahead of time what repairs or maintenance might be required.

 Caroline Ravazzolo with Great Canadian Coaches also appreciates the time-saving benefits of not having to review handwritten logs for accuracy and says, “We also use [the ELDs] for DVIR (Driver Vehicle Inspection Reports) and going electronic reduced admin so greatly that we were able to eliminate one whole position from the company,” noting the cost saving benefits of the electronic logs as well.